 #3.
-You Can Head Out in the Workforce and Get an Early Start
+You Can Head Out into the Workforce and Get an Early Start

 Gain More Experience Than Your Peers

 Having extensive job experience will look good to most employers.
-If you have steady employment and are working your way up the ladder, it shows employers that you have a good work ethic and are willing to put the extra effort into everything you do.
-Employers want to hire self-motivated professionals who can boost morale and complete tasks more efficiently.
+If you have steady employment and are working your way up the ladder, it shows employers that you have a good work ethic and are willing to put extra effort into everything you do.
+Employers want to hire self-motivated professionals who can boost morale and efficiently complete tasks.

 #4.
 A Degree Isn’t a Necessity for Starting Your Own Business

-Some people choose to work for others, and some choose to work for themselves.
+Some people choose to work for others and others for themselves.
 What do you think you want to do for the next several decades?
 If you have dreams of starting a business doing what you love, that is even more of a good reason NOT to go to college.
 Entrepreneurs don’t need to have a college degree to start their businesses.
 Many self-made, successful people who’ve started companies have done so solely based on their passion for something, whether it’s clothing, makeup, skincare, candles, slime putty, or anything else.
 Find what you love and go for it.
 Even if it doesn’t work out, you still have time to figure things out and try something different.